AlibabaCloudDocs/gpdb/intl.en-US/Beginner Developer Guide/Use MaxCompute foreign tables to access MaxCompute data.md

 3.3.3 Partitioned foreign tables

 A partitioned foreign table is mapped to a partitioned MaxCompute table.
 The following code shows how to use the preceding MaxCompute table src that contains two levels of partitions to create a partitioned foreign table.
-For more information, see [Table partitioning](/intl.en-US/Data/Table partitioning.md).
+For more information, see [Define table partitioning](/intl.en-US/Data/Define table partitioning.md).

 ```
 CREATE FOREIGN TABLE odps_src(                    -- The name of the MaxCompute foreign table